kakkarot9712/WebAppsCollection/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.

 ## Description
-This website holds all the small web apps whhich is there only for single purpose.
-This website consist of 3 Web apps curently
+This website holds all the small web apps made by me.
+This website currently consist of 3 Web apps

 1) Wall-clock :-
 As the name suggest that web app shows time in typical wall-clock style.